Non-Interactive Oblivious Transfer and One-Time Programs from Noisy Quantum Storage: Introduction

 A variation of the first protocol is also proposed, where time efficiency is increased in exchange for replacing the weaker \gls{NQSM} with the stronger assumption of the \gls{BQSM}.
 Here, the \gls{BQSM} is exploited, as it allows for an instant to be chosen when the adversary can only store a subset of its total quantum memory.
 If this instant is chosen to be exactly between the \sender{} sending the qubits and sending the encoding, then, no waiting time is required to achieve security, given that a large enough number of qubits are sent to mask the legitimate ones.

-The second proposed \gls{OT} achieves the captivating goal of being 1-shot.
+The second proposed \gls{OT} achieves the captivating goal of being one-shot, i.e., constitutes a \gls{OTM}.
 Here, for the first time, the \gls{NQSM} is connected with the concept of \gls{TLP}.
 Conveniently, a \gls{TLP} is a primitive that allows for a party to send a hidden message to another, such that the recipient must spend some time (via computation) to recover the concealed information.
 So, from the \gls{NQSM}, by requiring that an adversary must spend some physical time to gain information that would enable an attack, its memory storage suffers from the phenomenon of quantum decoherence, and the attack becomes unfeasible.
-In this particular construction, the same rationale from the previous one is used, where the information qubits are hidden among (exponentially) many random qubits, such that an attacker cannot perform joint measurements.
+In this particular construction, the same rationale from the previous one is used, where the information qubits are hidden among random qubits, such that an adversary cannot perform joint measurements.
 But here, the encoding is hidden inside the \gls{TLP} and sent together with the full state, and the parameters of the \gls{TLP}, i.e., the time it takes to solve it is chosen such that quantum decoherence would happen in the meantime.
 Thus, a malicious \receiver{} cannot store the qubits until it knows the encoding of which two to measure jointly and break security.
-This is essentially the same situation as in the previous 2-message construction, but delegates the time-keeping from the \(\sender\) to a computational cryptographic primitive to achieve this 1-shot OT.
+This is essentially the same situation as in the previous two-message construction, but delegates the time-keeping from the \(\sender\) to a computational cryptographic primitive to achieve the \gls{OTM}.
 Moreover, using a \gls{TLP} does not give any advantage to a malicious \sender{} to learn the input of the \receiver{}.
+Hence, this \gls{OT} protocol immediately achieves everlasting security, meaning that the non-chosen message becomes perfectly irretrievable after the execution of the protocol, since the computational assumption only needs to hold while the \gls{TLP} is being solved.
 Clearly, also in this construction, no quantum memory whatsoever is required for the honest parties to engage in the protocol.